tuvus/iowa-systems/README.md

 The fullFood variable determines whether or not the animal will actively search for food.

 Once an animal starts starving it will lose health and slow down until it dies.

-The amount  of food in a corpse varies on how much food the animal had while it was living.
+The amount of food in a corpse varies on how much food the animal had while it was living and it's body weight.

 ---